Joms94/Wrangling-Survey-Data/README.md

 3. The data post-transform, which is then loaded into a database using SSMS.
 4. A T-SQL script for fine-tuning.
 5. The final output.

+# Please Note:
+This is currently unfinished.
+This message will be deleted when I've finished with this repo for now.